Path to Becoming a CPA

 - Experience working for twelve months under the direct supervision of a qualified supervisor licensee.

-- Successful completion of all four parts of the CPA Exam.
+- Successful completion of all four parts of the CPA exam.

 - Completion of a written ethics exam on the Code of Professional Ethics for accountants.

-Process to Apply for the CPA Exam*
+How to Apply for the CPA Exam*

 - Candidate has the college or university send official transcripts directly to the OBA (first-time takers).